mflowgen/skywater-130nm/README.md

 All of the steps below are automated by scripts in their respective folders.
 The python and/or shell script can be modified to automate hotfixes as the sky130A pdk is updated.

+Running `make all` will build the entire adk.

 # Steps
 1. Edit the environment variables in `setenv.csh` to point to the top folder of your PDK repository and open_pdks (or volare) generated sky130A files.
 2. `make rtk_lef` copies the technology lef file into `rtk-tech.lef`.
 LEF generation in Innovus requires an OVERLAP layer, and a cut layer is required between the non-routing layers (nwell/pwell/poly) and local interconnect. `generate_rtk_lef/generate_rtk_lef.sh` performs the hotfixes documented here: https://github.com/google/skywater-pdk-libs-sky130_fd_sc_hd/pull/5.